How about a tour of Antigua Distillery Limited and a visit to their tasting room for a sample of the English Harbour Rums. Come along.

 We made a brief pass through the rum lab where new blends are designed and current products are tested for quality control.
 We continued on to the bottling area which consists of a very simple and efficient line that was running full blast with just two employees manning the operation.

-Our group finally congregated at an offsite tasting room where we had a chance to sample all three rums from the English Harbour line.
+We finally congregated at an offsite tasting room where we had a chance to sample all three rums from the English Harbour line.
 The 5 and 10 year aged varieties are amazing, but the 1981 vintage blew everyone’s mind.
 At $225us, this is certainly a bottle of rum that belongs in the super-premium category, but our crew saw it as a worthy investment and bought nearly every bottle they had in stock.